SAP/ai-sdk-js/packages/foundation-models/README.md

 ## OpenAI client

-The OpenAI client can be used to send chat completion or embedding requests to the OpenAI model deployed in SAP Generative AI Hub.
+The OpenAI client can be used to send chat completion or embedding requests to OpenAI models deployed in SAP Generative AI Hub.

 ### Prerequisites